canada-ca/digital-playbook-guide-numerique/en/5-address-security-privacy-risks.md

 A key goal of risk management is to inform and improve these decisions.
 Making it easy for those responsible for risk management decisions to have access to (and understand) the information they require is important for the effective communication of risks.
 The effective communication of risk management information helps organizations to direct and control risk management activities.
 Accepting that technology and security risks will be realised and understanding what the organisation will do to minimise damage, continue to operate, and make improvements based on lessons learned.

 Assessing cyber risks cannot be done in isolation.
 It must be assessed while considering potential impacts on other parts of an organization, and interactions with other elements such as financial risk and safety.
 Understanding what an organization cares about, and why it's important, will help to prioritize where to invest when implementing appropriate privacy and security measures into your design with minimal user impact.
 The level of investment in privacy and security should be based on the perceived or actual value placed on the assets or information you are protecting.
 When considering the balance of controls, account for the cost of lost trust - the effort to rebuild trust, should your service be compromised.

+**Formerly guideline 9.3**
+{: .dpgn-data-ignore}

+Canadians’ support for open data and digital services is enhanced when their privacy rights are protected: transparency and respect for privacy are complementary goals.
+The shift to digital government offers opportunities to strengthen privacy rights and safely share more data that can benefit society.
+Innovation must be matched by conscious responsibility regarding stewardship of users’ personal information and data.

+Embedding privacy protection in the design of digital applications or open data increases political legitimacy and public confidence, and privacy safeguards are a necessary condition for a successful shift to a digital Government of Canada.
+Digital services also have the potential to enhance privacy rights, for example, by facilitating access to and correction of personal information.

+Organizations have a responsibility to ensure that the data under their care remains protected at all times, including in the process of sharing with external partners and within their own network.
+This requires an understanding what data is worth protecting, manage who and what can access it, and build effective defenses that both support innovation and protect the investment made in services and associated assets.

+**Formerly guideline 9.4**
+{: .dpgn-data-ignore}

+The law and governance in cyberspace is not the sole responsibility nor under the authority of any one specific government, or group; boundary-less services require a fulsome understanding of any jurisdiction in which you operate.

+Canadians want to have confidence that government digital services are designed to meet the laws and regulations stipulated in multiple acts protecting the confidentiality, integrity and accessibility of systems and information.
+Develop a legal and regulatory view of the department for the purposes of designing secure information systems through identifying the *business needs for security*.
+A business need for security is any protection or compliance requirement that ensures the confidentiality, integrity or availability of a business activity or information assets supporting a business activity.
+Business needs for security can also be derived from departmental missions, objectives, priorities, the need to preserve the organization's image and reputation, and various obligations that may have been contracted.

 </div>